HackYourFuture-CPH/JavaScript/javascript2/week1/homework.md

 - Create a pull request using the `javascript-javascript2-week1` branch
 - Wait for mentor feedback
 - Implement feedback, `add`, `commit` and `push` the changes
-- Now you can merge the changes into `master`
+- Now you can merge the changes into `main`
 - When merged you can **share the github link** to your classes slack channel if you are **proud of what you did** 💪
 - Now celebrate 🎉🎉🎉